These are a some good commands you can use to help troubleshoot new VPN tunnels.

 show crypto isakmp sa detail | be {Peer IP}

-Verify Phase 2:
+Verification Phase 2: IPsec

 show crypto ipsec sa peer {Peer IP}

-#Verify Phase 1 & 2 Parameters:
+Verify Phase 1 & 2:

 show vpn-sessiondb detail l2l filter ipaddress {Peer IP}

-#Debug IKE/IPsec for v1 and v2:
+Debug IKE/IPsec for v1 and v2:

 v1: